 “Counterinsurgency operations have been intensified and we are eliminating them.
-But in absence of any political forces engaging the people, they (rebels) have galvanised the public sentiment against India.”
+But in absence of any political forces engaging the people, they (separatists) have galvanised the public sentiment against India.”

-Analysts say this has intensified public opposition to Indian rule in Kashmir, where nearly 100 youths joined the rebel ranks since Wani’s death.
+Analysts say this has intensified public opposition to Indian occupation in Kashmir, where nearly 100 youths joined the separatists ranks since Wani’s death.

 Many have taken weapons from police and paramilitary forces during patrols.